 Strategies and Policies

-FCPF Carbon Fund Investment Program – Chiapas has developed an investment program to reduce deforestation through Mexico’s Emissions Reduction Initiative implemented under the framework of the Forest Carbon Partnership Facility.
-The Emissions Reduction Initiative is based on four pillars: enhancing cross-sectoral coordination, improving land governance, actions to address site-specific drivers of deforestation, and the development of policies and programs.
+Carbon Fund Investment Program of the FCPF - Chiapas has developed an investment program to reduce deforestation through Mexico’s Emissions Reduction Initiative of Mexico implemented within the framework of the Forest Carbon Partnership.
+The Emissions Reduction Initiative is based on four pillars: improving intersectoral coordination, actions to address the specific deforestation drivers of the site, and the development of policies and programs.

 The State Development Plan (Plan Estatal de Desarrollo - PED) - proposes a basic vision for the development of the Strategy in three axes and seven public policies.